 The obvious thing to remember is to carry a pair of rain pants that are both waterproof and breathable.
-Ripstop nylon or polyester coated with DWR are the most common materials for rain trousers.
+Ripstop nylon or polyester coated with DWR is the most common material for rain trousers.
 Waterproof, breathable laminates in the better versions are normally 2.5- or 3-layers in thickness.

 A rain jacket with a waterproof/breathable membrane like eVent or Gore-Tex is a good investment.